fgasdia/Romberg.jl/README.tex.md

 0.0
 ```

-Again, `romberg` is at machine precision accuracy, compared to ~3 digits for
+`romberg` was able to obtain the exact answer, compared to ~3 digits of accuracy
-`trapz`, at the cost of ~1.7× the run time.
+for `trapz`, at the cost of ~1.7× the run time.

 $$\int_0^\pi \sin(mx)\cos(nx) \,\mathrm{d}x = \frac{2m}{m^2 - n^2}$$